antmicro/ros2-kenning-computer-vision-msgs/README.md

 * `RuntimeProtocolMsg` - message defining a single message passed in Kenning's [RuntimeProtocol](https://antmicro.github.io/kenning/kenning-api.html#runtime-protocol-specification).
 * `SegmentationMsg` - a message containing Instance Segmentation (as well as object detection) data for a given frame.
 * `MaskMsg` - a message representing a single mask in the `SegmentationMsg` message
-* `BoxMsg` - a message representing a single bounding box in the `SegmentationMsg` message
+* `BoxMsg` - a message representing a single bounding box in the `SegmentationMsg` message.

 ## Service types defined in the package

-* `ManageCVNode` - service for configuring computer vision ROS 2 nodes based on Kenning framework.
+* `ManageCVNode` - service for configuring computer vision ROS 2 nodes based on the Kenning framework.
 * `RuntimeProtocolSrv` - service for performing [RuntimeProtocol-based](https://antmicro.github.io/kenning/kenning-api.html#runtime-protocol-specification) communication between the client and the server.